LexieData/LexieData.GitHub.io/capstone_project.md

 The first question asks: "Who had the number one spot in the charts by the end of each year?"
 I did this by filtering rows in SQL.
 This picture shows the earliest number one hits.
 <img src="images/SQL 1 Rank1.png"/> <br>
+The Ink Spots had the earliest number one hit with the song "The Gypsy".

 And this picture shows the latest number one hits on the billboard chart.
 <img src="images/SQL 1 Rank2.png"/>
+Morgan Wallen had the latest number one hit with the song "Last Night"

 ### Track 2